Rome vacation rentals

-Book unique vacation rental apartments, accommodations, and more on Airbnb
+Book unique apartments, vacation rentals, and more on Airbnb

-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

 Rome holds a special type of pizzazz that isn’t replicated anywhere else on the planet.
 Its ancient roots, dating back long before its official founding in 753 BCE, make it a living history museum of ancient civilization, where the ruins of the landmarks featured in school history textbooks speak to visitors today as much as they did millennia ago to the Romans.
 That historic city center, surrounded by the Aurelian and Janiculum walls either side of the River Tiber, holds the remnants of a whopping 25,000 sites of historical and environmental importance.
 Rome is also one of the most vibrant cultural hubs in the world.
 Whether it’s innovative art institutions, thriving piazzas, or cozy coffee houses, the city’s future is as much of its personality as its past.

 The best time to stay in a vacation rental in Rome

 Choosing the best time to visit Rome comes down to personal preference: the warmer months come with huge crowds, meaning you may find long lines and limited tickets around town; if you visit during chillier periods, there’s a more manageable urban flow.
 The good news about the latter option is that low temperatures seldom drop below freezing and there can be moderate days, even in January and February.
 May and September may be a sweet spot to catch the best of both worlds.
 As Rome is an urban hub, it isn’t hard to find a festival or major event in the city at any given time, but annual highlights include the Festival del Verde e del Paesaggio garden festival in May, the VinòForum wine festival in June, the Taste of Roma food festival in September, and the season-long Lungo il Tevere Summer Festival from June through September, with al fresco performances and films at heritage sites.